ddry/ddry-tap/README.md

 $ sudo npm i -g ddry
 ```

 `ddry` shell command is just a spec configuring tool, it does not perform any actual testing which is task of harness-specific commands as well as spec suite execution scoping.
-This package is one of four test harness specific **ddry** optional dependencies packages solving 2 main tasks:
+This package is one of four test harness specific **ddry** optional dependencies packages solving two main tasks:
 - adding viable `devDependencies` set — **ddry** core and test harness(es) — to `package.json`;
 - implementing harness-specific shell command, i.e. `ddry-tap`.